tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

-10. On each config node, enter the contrail-status command to confirm that services are in the ``active`` or ``running`` states.\ **Note**\
+10. On each config node, enter the contrail-status command to confirm that services are in the ``active`` or ``running`` states.

-    Some command output and output fields are removed for readability.
+    .. note:: Some command output and output fields are removed for readability.
 Output shown is from a node hosting config and analytics services.

     ::

        contrail-status